connexcs/docs/customer.md

 ![alt text][ingress-routing-tab]

-More information about Ingress Routing is explained [here]: https://docs.connexcs.com/en/latest/ingress-routing/
+More information about Ingress Routing is explained on [Ingress Routing]

 ### Adding CLI

 CLI / ANI is the From part of the SIP INVITE message and contains the information about who the call was placed from, more specifically we are refering to the number that is presented to have sent the call.
-The detailed functions are explained [here]: https://docs.connexcs.com/en/latest/cli/
+The detailed functions are explained on [CLI]

 1. Click on the **Add New** button.
 2. Popup will appear.
 Fill out the details in the dialogue box.